SK-VQA: Synthetic Knowledge Generation at Scale for Training Context-Augmented Multimodal LLMs: Related Work

-Synthetic data has grown in popularity lately as an effective strategy for data augmentation, particularly in the multimodal domain where data is often more scarce.
-Advances in text-to-image diffusion models \cite{nichol2021glide, rombach2021highresolution, saharia2022photorealistic, ramesh2022hierarchical} have enabled the generation of synthetic data for a variety of use cases such as image classification \cite{he2022synthetic,trabucco2023effective,vendrow2023dataset} and image-text counterfactuals \cite{le2024coco, howard2023probing}.
+\paragraph{Synthetic Data Generation} Synthetic data has grown in popularity lately as an effective strategy for data augmentation, particularly in the multimodal domain where data is often more scarce.
+Advances in text-to-image diffusion models \cite{nichol2021glide, rombach2021highresolution, saharia2022photorealistic, ramesh2022hierarchical} have enabled the generation of synthetic data for a variety of use cases such as image classification \cite{he2022synthetic,trabucco2023effective,vendrow2023dataset} and image-text counterfactuals \cite{le2024coco, howard2024socialcounterfactuals}.
 In the domain of NLP, augmenting prompts with LLM-generated context documents has been demonstrated to be competitive with retrieving real text documents for context augmentation in RAG systems \cite{yu2022generate}.
 Synthetic data has also been shown to be useful for training text embedding models for retrieval \cite{wang2023improving}.
-To the best of our knowledge, our work is the first to explore fully synthetic datasets for training MLLMs.
+To the best of our knowledge, our work is the first to explore the use of fully synthetic datasets to adapt MLLMs for context-augmented generation.

-Despite its demonstrated benefits, several risks have been noted in utilizing synthetic data for model training. \citet{shumailov2023curse} showed that training language models on data that is contaminated with increasing amounts of model-generated content leads to model collapse, while \citet{gerstgrasser2024model} found that accumulating model-generated content without replacing original content can avoid this phenomenon.
+Despite its demonstrated benefits, several risks have been noted in utilizing synthetic data for training. \citet{shumailov2023curse} showed that training language models on data that is contaminated with increasing amounts of model-generated content leads to model collapse, while \citet{gerstgrasser2024model} found that accumulating model-generated content without replacing original content can avoid this.
 In the context of training vision-language models, synthetic image data has been shown to scale similarly in effectiveness of CLIP \cite{radford2021learning} training as real images, while significantly under performing real data in training supervised image classifiers \cite{fan2023scaling}.
 Improving out-of-domain generalization by training on synthetic data has also been shown to be sensitive to the ratio of real and synthetic data \cite{howard2022neurocounterfactuals,le2024coco}.

 \paragraph{Knowledge-Based Visual Question Answering Datasets}

 \citet{marino2019ok} introduced OK-VQA, a KB-VQA dataset of 14k crowdsourced questions for COCO images which are designed to require external knowledge to answer, but are not associated with ground truth context documents. \citet{lerner2022viquae} introduced the ViQuAE dataset, which consists of 3.7k questions about named entities paired with images and text articles from Wikipedia. \citet{chen2023can} found that many questions in OK-VQA and ViQuAE can be answered without external knowledge; motivated by this finding, they introduced the InfoSeek dataset containing over 1.3 million information-seeking questions paired with images from existing image classification and retrieval datasets which have been grounded to Wikipedia articles.
 Although they curate a smaller set of 8.9k human-written questions for testing, the vast majority of InfoSeek is automatically constructed by populating human-authored templates from Wikidata triples.